harishMadhavan1010/RISC-V-based-SOC/Week 6/README.md

 ![DAC_mag](../Week%206/images/Capture9.PNG)

 The following is the DAC design I have implemented in magic.
+Here, the switches (SPST) can be reduced to SPDT switches which can be designed directly by implementing 2:1 Multiplexers.

 ![DAC_design](../Week%206/images/Capture7.png)

-Here, the switches (SPST) can be reduced to SPDT switches which can be designed directly by implementing 2:1 Multiplexers.
+We then generate a .lef file out of this using `lef write`.

 ## Current Progress